-&lt;sup>5 Investments listed here are for general information purposes only.
-Each manager retained by the Board will be given specific instructions with regard to permissible investments relevant to their role in SURS' investment process.
+Each investment manager retained by the Board will be given specific instructions in their investment manager guidelines with regard to permissible investments relevant to their role in SURS' investment process.
+Investment manager guidelines are established with each firm at the beginning of the relationship with SURS as part of the contract negotiation process.